databricks/koalas/docs/source/user_guide/best_practices.rst

    >>> sum(pd.Series([1, 2, 3]))
    6

-Pandas dataset live in the local and is iterable because the entire dataset is designed to be acceptable on a single client machine.
+pandas dataset lives in the single machine, and is naturally iterable locally within the same machine.
-Koalas performes operation in a distributed manner.
+However, Koalas dataset lives across multiple machines, and they are computed in a distributed manner.
-So with Koalas built-in functions, you can do the same operation on multiple machines.
+It is difficult to be locally iterable and it is very likely users collect the entire data into the client side without knowing it.
+Therefore, it is best to stick to using Koalas APIs.
+The examples above can be converted as below:

 .. code-block:: python